 2. Budget for higher fuel bills

-The fuel consumption ratings that were published in the year a given vehicle was sold should not be expected to apply once it’s a few years older.
-Engines become less efficient as they clock more time and kilometres, so expect to lose some fuel economy and pay more at the pumps than you would for a newer vehicle with a similar powertrain.
+A vehicle’s original fuel consumption ratings no longer apply once it’s a few years older.
+Engines become less efficient as they clock more time and kilometres.
+Expect reduced fuel economy and budget to pay more at the pumps than you would for a newer vehicle with a similar powertrain.

 3. Understand your insurance options